Longitude103/wwum2020/readme.md

     - --debug: run in debug mode with more log output and limited write operations
     - --StartYr: start year of the distribution, defaults to: 1997
     - --EndYr: end year of the distribution, defaults to: 2020
+    - --oldGrid: runs the model with the original 40-acre grid pattern from previous models

 - mfFiles => is the CLI function to use the results from the `runModel` function and results database to create